 The various hormonal fluctuations that occur during pregnancy are not without consequences on the skin.
 While some women notice that their skin is more supple and hydrated, others feel that their skin is drier and feels tighter than usual.
 The hydrolipidic film then appears to be weakened and no longer fulfils its protective function.
 This skin dryness phenomenon promotes eczema.

 Furthermore, it is important to consult a doctor when suffering from pregnancy eczema.
 Among the most commonly used methods, we find the application of topical corticosteroids and phototherapy.
-Topical corticosteroids are treatments derived from cortisone that help fight inflammatory reactions.
+Topical corticosteroids are treatments derived from cortisone that help combat inflammatory reactions.
 They are used locally to soothe inflammation and itching.
-It is advised to apply them as soon as the eczema starts to itch, redden or have a rough appearance, and not to wait until the symptoms are at their peak.
-Phototherapy, on the other hand, relies on the use of UV rays to soothe eczema.
+It is advised to apply them as soon as the eczema begins to itch, redden or take on a rough appearance, and not to wait until the symptoms are at their peak.
+Phototherapy, on the other hand, relies on the use of UV rays to alleviate eczema.

 These two methods are safe during pregnancy.
 We recommend you follow the advice of your doctor who will guide you towards one treatment or another.